Spectacular South of France in 3 Days

 Stop midway through the High Line at the Chelsea Market Passage and pop into Chelsea Market to grab a bite.
 There are great food vendors and shopping.
 It’s also a cool place to duck out of the sun on a hot day.

-I hope you enjoyed your stay with my New York City 4 Day itinerary!
+I hope you enjoyed your 4 days in New York City 4 stay solo over 50.

 Of course, you can’t see all of New York City in four days.
 If you’re fortunate enough to have more time in New York City, check out the following top sights and attractions.